 If contamination may be an issue, enquiries to the seller, landlord or borrower may elicit more information, as can searches of public registers.
-In many such cases, a desk study report will be required, to provide professional assessment of potential risks resulting from contaminant sources at the site.
+In many such cases, a phase 1 assessment will be required, to provide professional assessment of potential risks resulting from contaminant sources at the site.

 Since the majority of land contamination is nowadays dealt with via the planning system, the suite of environmental reports required during this process are typically available on-line via local authority planning portals.
 If a planning application is relatively recent, these may provide valuable insight for purchasers and their advisers.

 The guidance discusses legal steps that can be taken to minimise any future liability for a purchaser, including indemnity clauses in a contract or associated documents.
 In some cases, environmental insurance policies may be available, but need to be carefully examined for suitability.

 When acting for a seller, solicitors are advised to be aware that future liability for remediation often cannot be transferred with the land.
 Problems are particularly likely to occur with a change of use.
 Contamination under a car park may be very low risk, but this can change if it is dug up and converted to residential housing.
 Solicitors are advised to word contracts so as to minimise the potential liabilities of sellers.